bsu-cs315/fp-brfairchild/README.md

 # Iteration 2:

 This iteration was focused on fixing parts of iteration 1 along with adding some new types of enemies and a timer system to make the levels play out through phases.
 What still needs to be done is to implement the boss for the stage.
 One of the issues I have encountered is how to correct the background, currently on my system (EndeavourOS with GNOME) the background is transparent with no real ways to fix this.
 When I boot into windows it does not sure so I am unsure as to what the issue could be.
 What I had the most fun with this time was making the title screen look good as well as making a different type of bullet.
+I am expecting a C on this assessment.

 ## Instructions